NightfallAlicorn/urban-dictionary/README.md

 * The following methods have been renamed for clarity.
   * `defid` to [getDefinitionByDefid](#getDefinitionByDefid)
   * `term` to [define](#define)
-* The code has been updated to reflect on [StandardJS](https://standardjs.com/) new coding standards.
+* The code has been updated to reflect on [StandardJS](https://standardjs.com/) new standards.
 * Better layout and formatting of this README.md file.
+* Included [example.js](example.js) to be included in the npm package.
+* For developers.
+I've removed debug.js and separated the methods into separated js files under [./test](./test) for easier debugging.

 Be sure to check the README.md (this document).
 Methods from v2.2.1 may will not work on v3.0.0.